 - 1. Not later than one hundred days before a regularly scheduled election to which sections 16.1-07-18 through 16.1-07-33 apply, and as soon as practicable in the case of a special election, the secretary of state and each local election official charged with printing and distributing ballots and balloting materials for that election shall prepare an election notice, to be used in conjunction with the federal write-in absentee ballot described in section 16.1-07-25.
 The election notice must contain a list of all of the ballot measures and federal, state, and local offices that as of that date the secretary of state and the local election official expect to be on the ballot on the date of the election.
-The notice also must contain specific instructions for how a voter is to indicate on the federal write-in absentee ballot measure to be contested. - 2.
+The notice also must contain specific instructions for how a voter is to indicate on the federal write-in absentee ballot the voter's choice for each office to be filled and for each ballot measure to be contested.
+Upon publication of the election notice, the secretary of state shall provide the local election officials of the state with the location of the notice on the secretary of state's website. - 2.
 A covered voter may request a copy of an election notice.
 The officials charged with preparing the election notice shall send the notice to the voter by facsimile, electronic mail, or regular mail, as the voter requests if the voter is not able to obtain that same notice from the secretary of state's website. - 3.
 At least fifty-five days before an election, the officials charged with preparing the election notice shall update the notice with the certified candidates for each office and ballot measure questions and make the updated notice publicly available. - 4.
 A local election official who maintains an internet website shall make updated versions of its election notices regularly available on the website.